Kyle-Demers08/Data440/HW0/HW#0_report.md

 # Q2

 ## Answer
 Note that I previously made the directory without screenshotting the results hence the file exists line.
+This was the command I used to create the Data 440 folder.

 chmod to 700 giving me RWX permission and nobody else